 And said as plain as whisper in the ear,

 The place is haunted

 The haunted house, a “colossal wreck” (to quote another poet) is often desolate, ruined, abandoned.
-The final member of a long lived family died here, the last of the line and lingers on, unable to rest.
-Or a gifted young man, (or woman remember) discovered dark philosophies and delved into hidden and perverse arts, ended up raising something which could not be put down.
+The final member of an ancient family died here, the last of the line perhaps, who lingers on, unable to rest.
+Or was it a gifted young man, (or woman remember) who discovered dark philosophies and delved into hidden and perverse arts and ended up raising something which could not be put down?

 The lone heron is the demoralized soul or familiar of the dead sorcerer standing guard over the scene of its downfall.
 The waters of the moat both protect outsiders from the influence of the place and keep the forces within imprisoned.
 Well, you could say that if you were a travel writer wandering the country looking for interesting stories and local colour (like the author of Moated Houses, W. Outram Tristram who was mentioned in the first Railton post).

-You could be one of those invented sources used by writers of supernatural stories to lend a sense of authority to their creations.
+Or “you” could be one of those invented sources used by writers of supernatural stories to lend a sense of authority to their creations.
 They write about the horrors at second or third hand, safe in their warm studies.
-Someone always ends up ignoring all the warnings and entering the haunted place.
+But someone always ends up ignoring all the warnings and entering the haunted place.
 There’s often a handy path (secretly intended for this purpose) free from the undergrowth.